 - Using Comparative Language: The ability to use comparative language, such as “similarly,” “likewise,” “in contrast,” and “on the other hand,” to indicate the relationships between the items being compared.

 - Recognizing Context: The skill to understand the context in which the comparison and contrast are being made, such as the audience, purpose, and tone.

 - Drawing Conclusions: The ability to draw conclusions based on comparison and contrast, and to communicate these conclusions effectively to the audience.

 8. Analytical Skills of a Reader

 When reading, it is important to be able to use analytical skills.
 Analytical skills include being able to read quickly and accurately, being able to understand what is being read, and being able to find information.

 Reading quickly is important because it allows you to get a feel for the story.
 Reading accurately is important because you want to make sure that you understand what you’re reading.
-Understanding your own reading skill is important because it allows you to get a feel for the author’s message.
+Improving your own reading skills are important because they allow you to get a feel for the author’s message.
 Finally, finding information is important because you want to be able to understand the story better.

 - Critical thinking: The ability to objectively evaluate and analyze the information presented, considering its validity, accuracy, and reliability.